collagen Overview Information

 collagen Side Effects & Safety

-There isn't enough information to know if chicken collagen is safe or what the side effects might be.
+Collagen type II is POSSIBLY SAFE when taken by mouth in doses up to 2.5 mg daily for up to 24 weeks.
+It’s not clear what the side effects might be.
 Other collagen products, such as bovine collagen and gelatin, have caused allergic reactions.
-Since chicken collagen contains chondroitin and glucosamine, large doses might lead to the same side effects as those seen with chondroitin and glucosamine supplements.
+Since collagen type II contains chondroitin and glucosamine, large doses might lead to the same side effects as those seen with chondroitin and glucosamine supplements.
 These side effects include nausea, heartburn, diarrhea and constipation, drowsiness, skin reactions, and headache.

-Egg or chicken allergies: People who are allergic to chicken or eggs should not use chicken collagen.
+Egg or chicken allergies: People who are allergic to chicken or eggs should not use collagen type II.
 Collagen products have been associated with allergic reactions.